 Most of the museum objects on display at the time have since been recovered and are being cleaned and conserved.
 The bulk of the museum’s collections were unaffected by the fire and are in safe storage.

 The museum team’s work continues and our collections, project and activity programme is thriving.
-A new and exciting schools outreach programme is being developed and is now taking bookings.
-See our Getting involved and our events and education pages for details.
+A new and exciting family outreach programme is taking place in Southwark Libraries from September.
+See our Getting involved and our events pages for details.

 Contact us through the email and phone contacts on this website.
 Mail sent to the museum address is redirected to the team.